neo4j-drivers/neo4j-drivers.github.io/bolt-handshake-protocol.md

 Bolt requires that all values that can vary by endianness should be transmitted using network byte order, also known as big-endian byte order.

-## Connection
+## Connection & Disconnection

-Bolt communication is intended to take place over a TCP/IP connection.
-The default port is TCP 7687 but other ports can be used.
+Bolt communication is intended to take place over a TCP connection.
+The default port is TCP 7687 but any port can be used.

-### Disconnection

 There is no formal shutdown procedure for a Bolt connection.
 Either peer may close the connection at TCP level at any time.
 Both client and server should be prepared for that to occur and should handle it appropriately.